Baduit/PainPerdu/README.md

 # Pain Perdu
 ## Description
-This is a stack based esoteric language I created for fun.
+This is an esoteric language I created for fun.

 Here a little hello world example:
 ```C